United States Postal Service

 Policy Confusion

-Customers expressed frustration over unclear policies regarding services like stamp exchanges and passport applications, leading to further dissatisfaction.
+Customers expressed frustration over unclear policies, particularly regarding stamp exchanges and passport services, leading to dissatisfaction.

 • SB